Aniruddha-JU/Meta-ED/README.md

 # Meta-ED: Cross-lingual Event Detection Using Meta-learning for Indian Languages
 ### Dataset
-For collecting the dataset, please go to the link and fill in the fill to collect the password:
+For collecting the dataset, please go to the link and fill in the registration form to collect the password:

 https://ednilfire.github.io/ednil/2020/dataset.html